 4. Check out the Ethnographic Museum

-Within this revival-era mansion lies one of the most impressive museum collections Bulgaria has to offer.
+Within this Revival-era mansion lies one of the most impressive museum collections Bulgaria has to offer.
 It covers life from the 19th and 20th centuries and showcases agricultural tools, wine-making, weaving, fishing, and more.
 There is also a lot of period furniture, clothing, and jewelry covering this period in Varna’s history.
 Admission is 4 BGN.

 5. Go to the Festival and Congress Center